-The Secret Life of Hops
+The Secret Life Of Hops

-Kicking back medieval style
+History of hops: kicking back medieval style

 Hops have been used since the Middle Ages, when anecdotal evidence suggests people began noticing that field workers who cultivated hop plants tended to fall asleep on the job more than usual.
-Their work was no more physically demanding than any other fieldwork, so people began to wonder if hops had sedative properties3.
+Their work was no more physically demanding than any other fieldwork, so people began to wonder if hops had sedative properties.

 - https://www.dpi.nsw.gov.au/__data/assets/pdf_file/0007/712717/hops-guide-for-new-growers.pdf (page 3)